vyu821/mission-to-mars/README.md

 - Software: Jupyter Notebook 6.0.3, Python 3.7.7, Visual Studio Code 1.47.2, MongoDB 4.4.1, Flask 1.1.2

 ## Challenge Summary
 We have sucessfully automated the [scraping](/scraping.py) process of the Mars data.
-We then stored the data onto a Mongo database and used Flask to display the data.
+We then stored the data onto a Mongo database and used [Flask](/app.py) to display the data.
+We also altered the [design](templates/index.html) of the web app to accomadate the hemisphere images.